General Information

 Connection between two truss units

-The truss does not have diagonals in the connection region, and the distance between the two verticals (l) is shorter.
+The truss does not have diagonals, cross members, and cross braces in the connection region; the verticals' spacing (l) is shorter.
 Figure 5 shows the used truss girder and a braced twin I-girder as an alternative variant.

 Three-dimensional drawing of a truss girder and a braced twin I-girder